TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 * Except for size, the Time Cover images were not modified in any realistic and general way.
 A more realistic/general approach would include image modifications such as rotation, occlusion/overlap, perspective transformation, and obscuring with fog/mist.
 This simplification makes image prep easier.
 It also reduces training time as the model can converge more quickly on identifying the magazine covers.

-All of these items would create a much more robust and general model; however, they come at the additional cost of increased data prep time and training time.
+Relaxing the conditions above would create a much more robust and general model; however, it would come at the additional cost of increased data prep time and increased training time.